Logo The Home Business Alliance

 Liverpudlian RUSS TOBIN was born.

 Since first appearing in 1969 as The Sewing Machine Man, Russ has enjoyed world-wide adventures in eighteen further novels, which have sold over ten million copies.
-His latest - TOBIN GOES CUCKOO - is out now, available from http://www.twentyfirstcenturypublishers.com
+His latest - TOBIN GOES CUCKOO - is out now.

-In semi-retirement, I joined HBA looking for another direction, something new to work at from home, and have to thank Len and the team, at very least, for saving me from a plague of envelope-stuffing scams, and at most for providing me with enough business ideas to last Russ Tobin until he's as old as 007.
+In semi-retirement, I joined Home Business Alliance looking for another direction, something new to work at from home, and have to thank Len and the team, at very least, for saving me from a plague of envelope-stuffing scams, and at most for providing me with enough business ideas to last Russ Tobin until he's as old as 007.

 But then, not long ago, something quite miraculous happened.
 A friend told me: 'You have a website'.
 I said, 'No, I haven't'.
 He insisted: 'You have.
 Go look'.